tudocomp/tudocomp/docs/Documentation.md

 ## Input and Output

-The framework comes with its own abstract [Input](about:blank) and [Output](about:blank) layer, which hides the actual source or destination of the data (e.g. a file or a place in memory) away from the implementation.
+The framework comes with its own abstract [`Input`](about:blank) and [`Output`](about:blank) layer, which hides the actual source or destination of the data (e.g. a file or a place in memory).

->TODO: some words on the paradigm
+`Input` can be used as a *stream* or as a *view*.

+The *stream* approach represents the classic technique of reading character by character.
+The current state of the stream (ie the reading position) can be retained by using the copy constructor - this allows "rewinding".

+Note that currently, *direct* streaming is not supported (streams are buffered before made available as an `Input`.

+A *view* provides random access on the input.
+This way, the input acts like an array of characters.

+The `Output` only works stream-based.

+### Bitwise input and output

+The [`BitIStream`](about:blank) and [`BitOStream`](about:blank) classes provide
+wrappers for bitwise reading and writing.

+Additionally to operations for reading and writing single bits and fixed-width integers, they support *compressed integers*.
+These can be used to minimize the effective bit width of small values in large value ranges.

+Let $b \geq 1$ be the *block width* in bits.
+A compressed integer is a bit string of the form `([0|1][0|1]`^b^`)`^+^ .
+The semantics are that the bit string for the represented value is split into blocks of $b$ bits, starting with the $b$ lowest bits.
+Each block is preceded by `1` in case a higher, non-zero block follows, or `0` if it is the block representing the highest bits.
+The lowest block, even if zero, is always stored.

+As an example, consider $b=3$.
+The compressed integer for $v = 42_d = 101010_b$
+would be `1 010 0 101`.
+The value $v' = 3_d = 11_b$ would be represented as
+`0 011`.

 # Credits